ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

 At this point, Apache is ready to go, and all that needs to be done is to add it to the cluster.
 Let's call the resource WebSite.
-We need to use an OCF resource script called apache in the heartbeat namespace [#]_.
+We need to use an OCF resource agent called apache in the heartbeat namespace [#]_.
 The script's only required parameter is the path to the main Apache configuration file, and we'll tell the cluster to check once a minute that Apache is still running.